 Wow!
 You’ve done some great work so far.
 Congratulations!
 Now we are going to dive deeper and talk about critical thinking and relevancy.
 You think you may have heard about this before, but you aren’t sure what that means.

 We need to ask questions; that is, conduct an INQUIRY, which will help you think critically and analyze your topic.
-Let’s look at how these question help you drill down into the topic.
+Let’s look at how these questions help you drill down into the topic.

 What are some of the factors that contributed to the shooting of Trayvon Martin?